 Frequently asked questions

-Forest managers and sylviculturists have proposed a range of questions:
+Forest managers and practitioners have sent in a wide range of questions:

 - Is it possible to compare levels of drought conditions suffered by a given stand over a period of several years?

 - In my region, was the drought in 1976 more severe than the drought in 2003 or 2018?

 - Did the observed dieback result from recent drought events?

 - If phenology is modified with future climate conditions, how will the water balance change?

 - What would be the impact on the water availability in my stands if the future climate follows a RCP 4.5 scenario?
 On the other hand, would it be even worse with RCP 8.5?